Skip to main content

 PKD Research

-PKD poses special challenges for investigators seeking therapies.
-It is frequently a slowly progressive disease that evolves over decades.
+Polycystic kidney disease is frequently a progressive disease that evolves over decades.
 The risk of a therapy must be less than the potential benefit.
 The University of Maryland team and collaborators are tackling the problem on two parallel tracks.
 In the first, the investigators seek to define the pathophysiology of the disease as a means of identifying steps for possible intervention.
 The second approach is aimed at determining the normal functions of the PKD proteins, seeking to identify ways that their activity may be replaced in disease tissue.

-Although we have made significant progress the first human PKD gene was discovered, significant questions remain.
+Although we have made significant progress since the first human PKD gene was discovered, significant questions remain.
 We still do not know why some patients develop severe disease or aneurysms while family members with the same mutation do not.
 Are there other underlying genetic factors that determine the severity of disease or its rate of progression?
 Why do some mutations result in severe disease more frequently?
 How does loss of PKD proteins cause the vascular manifestations that are observed?
 How do dietary or lifestyle factors affect progression of disease?
 Do any of the experimental therapies used in other forms of mouse PKD work in the form that most commonly affects humans?
 Future NIH clinical studies propose to use changes in the amount of kidney tissue as a means of assessing response to therapy.
 Is this really a suitable surrogate marker for functional response?

 • Identify PKD signaling pathways: Most PKD genes encode proteins that sit on the surface of cells and transmit information across the cell boundary into the cell interior.
 The cell uses this information to respond to its environment.
 In PKD, the cell is either unable to acquire this information because the sensor is defective or is unable to respond properly to the signal.
 University of Maryland researchers are seeking to define the types of information that PKD proteins sense and the pathways inside the cell that PKD proteins regulate.

-• Characterize the Cellular Biology of PKD Proteins: Many PKD proteins are found in primary cilia, a small hair-like structure on the surface of the cell that is required for proper cell function.
+• Characterize the cellular biology of PKD proteins: Many PKD proteins are found in primary cilia, a small hair-like structure on the surface of the cell that is required for proper cell function.
 Polycystic kidney disease results when cilia aren’t properly formed or when signaling proteins don’t make it to the primary cilia.
 University of Maryland Investigators are using a variety of tools to study how PKD proteins reach the cilia in kidney cells.
 One of our investigators has found that a biochemical reaction that cuts the PKD1 protein is required for PKD1 and PKD2 to reach the cilia.

 • Engineer and manipulate mouse models of human PKD: The University of Maryland team has used transgenic technologies to produce mice with cystic kidney disease very similar to the disorder that affects humans (both ADPKD and ARPKD).
 These powerful models can be used to test various therapies for PKD in a cost-effective manner before they are tested in humans.